 Enabling young people aged 16 - 25 to volunteer to help promote and teach Chinese Physical Culture activities in the community to benefit other disadvantaged young people including those who are lone parents; not in education, employment or training (NEET), ex-offenders, with health problems.

 This is an annual project the College aims to run each year.

-The College of Chinese Physical Culture
+Charity information: The College of Chinese Physical Culture

 Many young people are leaving education without a job to go to.
 Without having had experience of working or volunteering and without a reference it is difficult to get a job.
 Employers have identified that many young people lack the correct attitude and employability skills for the world of work.